About Us

 Kevin Houley – Vice President

-Kevin Houley, Jefferson’s Vice President and Defense Portfolio Lead, is a visionary leader and executive with 25 years of experience supporting National Security Initiatives for the Department of Defense, the Intelligence Community, and the Department of Homeland Security.
+Kevin Houley serves as Vice President and leads Jefferson’s largest Department of War contract.
+He is a visionary leader and executive with 25 years of experience supporting National Security Initiatives for the Department of Defense, the Intelligence Community, and the Department of Homeland Security.

 Over the course of his career, Kevin has had the privilege of leading highly technical, diverse workforces.
 He takes pride in his ability to adapt to changing priorities while maintaining a holistic perspective for his clients.
 Kevin has proven his leadership time and again while effectively driving change, achieving objectives, and successfully leading programs in stressful, high-pressure situations.
 He places great value in developing collaborative relationships with internal and external customer teams.